anydetect/anydetect/README.md

 ## AnyDetect 👋
-NetFlow Anomaly Detection Script by_ML_ and active response
+Anomaly Detection Script by ML and active response

-This project provides a Python-based script that listens for NetFlow packets, processes them, and detects anomalies using machine learning models.
-It supports initial model training, real-time anomaly detection, and scheduled retraining of the model.
-The system is built using scikit-learn for anomaly detection and leverages the IsolationForest algorithm for detecting anomalous network traffic patterns.
-This script listens for NetFlow packets, processes them, and detects anomalies using machine learning models.
-It supports initial training, real-time prediction, and scheduled retraining of models.
+This project provides a Python script for detecting network anomalies using machine learning.
+It listens for NetFlow packets, processes them, and uses the IsolationForest algorithm for real-time anomaly detection, initial model training, and scheduled retraining.